ringed-kingfisher-1600

 Behavior: This kingfisher species is an accomplished fisher, diving headfirst into the water to catch its prey.
 It feeds on fish, crustaceans, frogs, and occasionally small mammals.
 Ringed Kingfishers are territorial and will vigorously defend their fishing grounds.

-Breeding: Ringed Kingfishers are monogamous and typically nest in burrows dug into the banks of rivers or lakes.
+Breeding: Ringed Kingfishers are monogamous and nest in burrows dug into the banks of rivers or lakes.
 Both the male and female help excavate the burrow, which can be several feet long.
 The female lays 3-6 eggs, which are incubated for around 20 days.
 The parents both feed and care for the young birds until they fledge.

 MALE